Diff. Equa. & Dyna. Sys.

 "Modelling Disease Ecology with Mathematics" is a self-contained introduction to the basics of mathematics for students and researchers in the areas of biology, epidemiology, medicine and public health.
-It provides an overview of basic modelling, data-fitting and the tangled issue that is the basic reproductive ratio.
-Diseases covered include malaria, yellow fever, measles and AIDS.
+Diseases covered include malaria, yellow fever, measles, influenza, Guinea-worm disease and AIDS.

-a) Mathematical models representing current diseases are formulated and analysed in an easy-to-follow manner.
+a) Mathematical models representing current diseases are formulated and analysed in an easy-to-follow manner, often humorously.

 b) MATLAB exercises provide the reader with the ability to develop control strategies, test hypothetical interventions and explore disease-management options.

 c) Case studies provide worked examples of applying theoretical tools to real-life problems (and also prepare the world for a zombie apocalypse).

 This monograph is especially suited to those without a background in mathematics, who are interested in learning about the way that mathematics can organise, analyse and enlighten when tackling biological problems in disease control and management.